Zhaolin99/Network-Socket-Programming/README.md

 - Returning the resolved IP address for an A record

 Implement a cache for your local DNS server.
 Increase the efficieny.

+### 2. Reliable and Congestion Controlled Data Transfer over UDP

+Add connection support to UDP using a three-way handshake (just like TCP) and create a new version of UDP called UDP Putah.
+(When a client connects to a server, it will send a handshake message to the server.
+If the server is willing to connect, it will send the response back to the client telling it that a connection has been established on the server’s end.
+Finally, the client also sets up a connection and sends an acknowledgement for it back to the server.)

+SELF-Defined separate header for UDP.

+Adding Reliability to UDP Putah (UDP Solano)
+(A similar acknowledgement process as TCP, where instead of acknowledging each individual packet, acknowledge the number of bytes that the receiver has successfully received so far. as cumulative acknowledgement)

+Adding Congestion Control to UDP Solano (UDP Berryessa) (Adding a flavour of congestion control to UDP Solano (making it a connection-oriented, reliable, congestion-controlled UDP Berryessa, quite a mouthful).)